 Bones are covered by highly sensitive tissue called periosteum, the tissue to which the ligaments and tendons attach.
 This attachment is generally the greatest source of pain in a joint injury.
 Prolotherapy injections occur at this location.

 The basic mechanism of Dextrose Prolotherapy is simple.
-A solution of dextrose, lidocaine, and saline, a proliferative agent and a mild numbing agent, is injected into the damaged tissue.
+A solution of dextrose (a proliferative agent), lidocaine (a mild numbing agent), and magnesium (a natural muscle relaxant) are combined in a saline solution that is injected into the damaged tissue.
 The dextrose acts as an irritant deliberately causing inflammation, the body's natural way of repairing injured tissue.

 The controlled, localized inflammation triggers a healing cascade, resulting in the deposition of new collagen, the natural material of ligaments and tendons.
 As the tissue heals, the collagen hardens, often causing the tissue to be stronger than before the injury.
 The tightened connective tissue stabilizes the weakened joint, subsequently reducing or eliminating the pain.

 Several factors contribute to the physiological enhancement of the healing process: